About the American Eel

 Spawning Habits

 – Spawning is still not well understood but fascinating.
 The adults migrate to the ocean during autumn.
-During the long trek the fish metamorphose into a “silver eel” stage lose their vision and stop eating.
-Meanwhile, the gonads expand dramatically.
-The fish head to a location near the Sargasso Sea where they spawn en masse and apparently die.
-The eggs hatch into leaf-shaped floating leptocephalus larvae that drift with the currents.
-When they come within range of a freshwater river, the leptocephalus metamorphoses again into a tiny semi-transparent “glass eel” that buries itself in the sand.
-The glass eel that changes again into a pigmented pencil eel and continues its migration upstream to find a habitat to mature and await it’s time to go spawn.
-This process of spawning in the ocean and maturing inland is termed catadromy (the fish are catadromous).
+During the long trek, the fish metamorphose into a “silver eel” stage, lose their vision, and stop eating.
+Meanwhile, the gonads expand dramaticallyโthe fish head to a location near the Sargasso Sea where they spawn en masse and apparently die.
+The eggs hatch into leaf-shaped, floating leptocephalus larvae that drift with the currents.
+When they come within range of a freshwater river, the leptocephalus metamorphoses again into a tiny, semi-transparent “glass eel” that buries itself in the sand.
+The glass eel changes again into a pigmented pencil eel and continues its migration upstream to find a habitat to mature and await its time to go spawn.
+This process, in which fish spawn in the ocean and mature inland, is termed catadromy (the fish are catadromous).

 Feeding habits

-– Brown American eel are predators that feed on insects, crustaceans, mollusks and some fish.
+– Brown American eels are predators that feed on insects, crustaceans, mollusks, and some fish.
 Although often associated with decaying food, they prefer live food.

 Age and Growth